Reading Branch real ale pubs

 - Six Bells

 This is a popular village pub with a very friendly atmosphere.
-The outside smoking area is lit and heated.
-There are three real ales on a regular basis.
-There are no guests but the regulars are changed occasionally.
-Good food is served at lunchtimes Tuesday to Friday.
+There are two real ales on a regular basis plus two guests.
+Sandwiches are served at lunchtimes Tuesday to Friday.
 The pub enjoys a regular bus service to Reading and Mortimer.

 - Burghfield Bridge